 Daikon and carrot salad is a classic with a refreshingly bracing flavor.
-Daikon radish in a cold dish is especially compatible with Asian-themed meals.
+Daikon radish in a bracing coleslaw is especially compatible with Asian-themed meals.
 This interpretation gets a burst of color with red cabbage, and extra crunch with sesame seeds.

 The word daikon actually comes from two Japanese words, dai (large) and kon (root).
 And that’s just what it is.
 This radish variety is commonly about a foot long, and increasingly common in the produce section of well-stocked supermarket.

 Slightly sweet and surprisingly juicy, daikon has a bite that’s milder than red radishes.
-It’s definitely a radish that’s easy to love, and versatile in the kitchen (tip: it’s great pickled!).
+It’s a member of the radish family that’s easy to love, and so versatile in the kitchen (tip: it’s great pickled!).
 Learn more about daikon radish.

 A swap-in for daikon: If you can’t find daikon, as it’s not available everywhere, substitute two medium turnips, peeled.